nmeyne/dgovmap-navigator/README.md

 The PoC assumes maximisation of decentralised, autonomous organisation and diversity - and only a minumum necessary level of co-ordination - within the effective and efficient delivery of the Co-op goals.
 The centralised vulnerability of implicit structure and rules understood by the few is reduced by making the implicit explicit, and open sharing with all.
 We will experiment and trial to strike the right balance.

+The PoC will use the Electron framework.
+Opportunities to meaningfully use Rholang / Smart contracts or otherwise persist data in an Rchain structure will be considered at a later stage.